 - Pain with movement of thigh against resistance

 - A hard lump under the skin with discoloration from red-blue and black and then changes to green and yellow which can be a sign of hematoma.

-- Stiffness with movement of the thigh in forward direction caused by stretching of the gluteus muscles.
+- Lastly, stiffness with movement of the thigh in forward direction caused by stretching of the gluteus muscles.

 - Take plenty of rest for at least 48 hours.
-Avoid performing activities that can further irritate and increase pressure on the soft tissue to prevent inflammation.
+Generally, avoid performing activities that can further irritate and increase pressure on the soft tissue to prevent inflammation.

 - After 24-48 hours apply warm compress on the area to increase flow of blood and for fast healing of the condition.
 It lessens the pain and the inflammation.

 - Massage the affected area in circular movement or long strokes for proper flow of blood and increase venous return.
-Massaging breaks down superficial clots making them easier to be dissolved.
+Generally, massaging breaks down superficial clots making them easier to be dissolved.
 Avoid massage if there is pain in the area.